 - English-heritage Mustique lures royals and rock stars (and paparazzi)

-- Dutch and French St. Martin/Sint Maarten draws well-heeled families to active resorts like Radisson Blu St. Martin
+- Dutch and French St. Martin/Sint Maarten draws well-heeled families to active resorts like Radisson Blu St. Martin, and couples to sunny getaways like Sonesta Great Bay

 - Lovers of luxury (and nature and chocolate)find their way to St. Lucia